Perspective2077/Javascript-Notes/README.md

 For running a file , either u can use "Run"->"Run Without debugging" option on top nav of vs code or use "node yourfilename.js"(for node env duh)

-I live in mumbai(i don't) so u could found space between comments confusing so add them by yourself (duh)
+I live in mumbai(i don't) so u could find spaces between comments confusing so add them by yourself (duh)

 Tell me if u found something confusing plzz tell me because i made this notes that even i can understand